 Your credit reports contain information about you, all of your current and past credit accounts, public records, adverse accounts, and inquiries.
 Unfortunately, it's all too common for inaccurate information to make its way onto them.

 The good news is that errors and inaccuracies can be formally disputed and removed.
-So, you are going to want to periodically check your reports for any mistakes or signs of identify theft.
-Even if you don’t find any errors, it’s good practice to regularly review your reports and monitor your credit score.
+So, you are going to want to periodically check your reports for any mistakes or signs of identity theft.
+Even if you don’t find any errors, it's good practice to regularly review your reports and monitor your credit score.
 This helps you gain a better understanding of your credit and makes you better equipped to change it for the better.

 Pay Down Debts and Practice Responsible Credit Use